hexaguin/Coursera_Capstone/docs/index.md

 <iframe src="https://hexaguin.github.io/Coursera_Capstone/figs/traffic_sums.html" height="650" width="100%"></iframe>

 Each community had its traffic metric recalculated based on this new sum method.
-This led to the a potentially solid corrolation: traffic and breakfast restaurants had a pearson corrolation coefficiant of 0.492381.
+This led to the a potentially solid correlation: traffic and breakfast restaurants had a pearson correlation coefficient of 0.492381.